-Many reports claiming nuclear power is cheaper than other sources of energy don’t include all costs and use flawed analysis.
+Many reports claiming nuclear power is cheaper than other sources of energy do not include all costs and use flawed analysis.
 See details below.

 “Nuclear power, as a practical, affordable way to keep the lights on, is an absurdly problematic endeavor, fraught with no end of unexpected technical complications.
 And god help us if another Chernobyl or Fukushima revisits our fragile human condition, which of course, it will, but…as an investment opportunity, with its unfettered Trillions in government subsidies, and America’s naive ratepayer picking up the rest, how can one’s portfolio be without it?
 That said, I heat the spas and pools, in all of my homes via solar.”

-The California Public Utilities Commission (CPUC) 2005 Cost Analysis to replace San Onofre’s four steam generators is seriously flawed.
+The California Public Utilities Commission (CPUC) 2005 Cost Analysis to replace San Onofre’s four steam generators was seriously flawed.

-- Assumed extremely high future gas prices.
+- The analysis assumed extremely high future gas prices.
 See Edison may be saving money with San Onofre shut down 2/21/2012.

 - Cost of storing tons of toxic radioactive waste for thousands of years.